lauriap/random-dungeons/README.md

 **KNOWN ISSUES**

 * Cavern-type dungeon also forms caverns with inaccessible places.
-Will be fixed during week 5.
+Will be fixed during week 6.
 * GUI window showing the generated dungeon is missing a scroll bar.
-Will be added during week 5.
+Will be added during week 6.
-* Random class not implemented with a self-made data structure yet
+* Random class not implemented with a self-made data structure yet.
+Will be added during week 6.
 * Still considering whether to allow rectangular maps instead of squares.